Pixel48/SerialExaminer/README.md

 # SerialExaminer
 SerialExaminer is a small tool to speed up assessing tests and detecting potential fraudsters.
 It's easy to use, fast to use and will be long developed and improved

+Ask your students to send you test responses in .txt files named after their full names, journal number, any ID numbers or anything else, that can identify them.
+Aks them to write answers in these files in format <question number>.<correct answer>, line by line.
+The order of questions and letter size don't matter

 ## Table of Contents
 - [Installation](https://github.com/Pixel48/SerialExaminer#installation)
 - [Usage](https://github.com/Pixel48/SerialExaminer#usage)